The School’s Professional Development Programme offers a set of training modules and materials for those working in schools for pupils aged 5-16.

 Resources for Schools

 Schools Framework Documents

-These are created for leaders or leadership groups within early years settings to enhance and embed inclusive practice in their settings.
+These are created for leaders or leadership groups within school settings to enhance and embed inclusive practice.

 These are created for individual staff within schools to rate their knowledge, skills and personal qualities against a set of descriptors which outline good autism practice.